KSHDestiny/mygym/README.md

     ```
 11. Go to localhost on your browser to view the application

-### if you are not familiar with sail command and want to run php artisan, run
+_if you are not familiar with sail command and want to run php artisan, run `sail exec -it laravel.test bash`_

-    ```
-    sail exec -it laravel.test bash
-    ```

-laravel.test will differ based on your docker image and can check using `sail ps`
+_"laravel.test" will differ based on your docker image and can check using `sail ps`_